 3. BBQ in Alabama – Pulled pork and ribs

-While I’m not normally a huge meat eater, I enjoyed smoky, tender pulled pork in a few different dishes while I was in Alabama and the BBQ experience is definitely one you should try as you travel through the Deep South.
+While I’m not normally a huge meat eater, I enjoyed smoky, tender pulled pork in a few different dishes while I was in Alabama.
+The BBQ experience is definitely one you should try as you travel through the Deep South.

 Where I tried BBQ in Alabama;

-Montgomery – Dreamland BBQ – Dreamland is a small chain of BBQ restaurants that started in Tuscaloosa Alabama and now has branches throughout the state, so it’s a great place to experience BBQ Alabama style.
+Montgomery – Dreamland BBQ – Dreamland is a small chain of BBQ restaurants that started in Tuscaloosa Alabama.
+Now there are branches throughout the state, so it’s a great place to experience BBQ Alabama style.
 I squeezed in at the bar on a Sunday lunchtime in Montgomery, among the families tucking into their smoked pork ribs, which Dreamland is best known for.

 Birmingham – Saw’s Soul Kitchen – In the Avondale neighbourhood of Birmingham, Saw’s Soul Kitchen has just a few tables and a loyal clientele who constantly pop in for takeaways.

-It’s a great place to try the famous BBQ meats and other Southern dishes, like their signature Pork & Greens, with pulled pork on a base of grits and sweet-sour collard greens, topped with onion rings – it was mouthwateringly good!
+This soul food restaurant is a great place to try the famous BBQ meats and other Southern dishes, like their signature Pork & Greens.
+The dish of pulled pork on a base of grits and sweet-sour collard greens, topped with onion rings was mouthwateringly good!